|ICA (photo: Francois Soulignac)|

 |Lanoue Gallery, Carrie McGee|

 Paint Nite - Looking at art might inspire you to try your hand at it.
 Paint Nite is a fun and easy way to give it a go.
 An artist leads you step-by-step through the creation of a painting that you can take home and hang over the couch.
-There are classes all over, but a really nice venue is the Trident Bookstore in Back Bay (Paint Nite every Wednesday).
-Get there early and check out the galleries along Newbury Street.
+Back Bay: Check out the galleries along Newbury Street in this nifty neighborhood.
+Then, stop in to the Trident Bookstore, a really nice venue with a great cafe.

 Take a Glass Blowing Class - Test your hand at this fascinating art form or just watch a demonstration of how it's done: North Cambridge Glass School (147 Sherman St., Cambridge; www.nocaglassschool.com); or Diablo Glass School (123 Terrace St., Boston; www.diabloglassschool.com).